wilsonmar/wilsonmar.github.io/_posts/2021-02-13-design-systems.md

 * 2 =	60ex
 * 3 =	64ex
 * 4 =	68ex
 * 5 = 72ex
 * 6 =	88ex
 * 'none' =	no max width

 ## Resources #

 The Red Dot Design Award (at <a target="_blank" href="https://www.red-dot.org/">red-dot.org</a>) is a German international design prize awarded by Red Dot GmbH & Co.
 It is one of the most prestigious design awards worldwide and honors innovation, concepts and visions.

-*  fully

 ## More on front-end styling #